indique/elm-bounded-nat/contribute.md

     - e.g. more lossy operations
     - note: `NNats` & `TypeNats` are [generated using elm](generate/src/GenerateForElmBoundedNat.elm)

+If you have questions, don't hesitate to ask (e.g. start a discussion in github)!

 ### Summary Guide

 commits look like this: